rsksmart/RSKIPs/IPs/RSKIP144.md

 - `parallelSublistGasLimit` is the gas limit for each _parallel sublists_
 - `sequentialSublistGasLimit` is the gas limit for the _sequential sublist_

-Both _parallel sublists_ and _sequential sublist_ values are equal to the block `gasLimit` constant.
+Both _parallel sublists_ and _sequential sublist_ values are equal to `(block gas limit/ N+1)`.

 The gas used in each sublist must be treated similar to the how the gas limit was treated.
 The sum of the gas limit of all the transactions in a sublist cannot exceed the sublist's gas limit.

-> As a result, the cumulative gas than can be used per block is `N * parallelSublistGasLimit + sequentialSublistGasLimit`.
+> As a result, the cumulative gas than can be used per block is the block gas limit.

-> In consequence, the transaction gas limit can be as maximum `max{ parallelSublistGasLimit, sequentialSublistGasLimit }`
+> In consequence, the transaction gas limit can be as maximum `sequentialSublistGasLimit`

 ## New block extension header field